Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-group-2/README.md

 * The program will specifically focus on relocating citizens from region 2.
 This is because region 2 has the highest cost per capita out of all the high-risk regions and has a relatively high population of 4,993,764 citizens.
 * Due to region 1 and 3’s similar cost per capita, we will not favor one region over the other for relocation choice.

+## **Methedology for Relocation Cost Calculations**

+The historical hazard data contained hazard data from years 1960-2020 which contained the specifics of every natural hazard event that took place.
+For each hazard event the following damages were recorded, the property damage, the number of injuries and the number of fatalities.
+Using these variables, we constructed a relocation cost variable that represents the amount the program would have paid out in relocation claims.
+The calculations are given below:

+**Contents Damage**
+:This was calculated as a percentage of the property damage.
+The parameter value that was decided on was 60%.

+**Temporary Housing Costs**
+:This cost was estimated on a per Ꝕ of property damage basis.
+The calculation of this cost is given by:
+* Calculating the mean property value for each region.
+This was done using the distribution of property values that was given to us in the demographic data.
+* $\text{Number of households impacted per Ꝕ of damage} = \frac{1}{\text{Region Mean Property Value}}$
+* $\text{Number of people impacted per Ꝕ of damage} = \text{Number of households impacted per Ꝕ of damage} \times \text{Number of People per Household}$
+* $\text{Temporary housing cost per month per Ꝕ of damage} = \text{Number of people impacted per Ꝕ damage} \times \text{Regions Temporary Housing Cost per month per person}$
+* $\text{Temporary Housing cost per Ꝕ of damage} = \text{Temporary housing cost per month per Ꝕ of damage} \times \text{Assumed length of building reconstruction}$
+* This was then deflated back to 2020 Ꝕ values.

+**Medical Costs**:
+This was estimated as a cost per injury in 2020 Ꝕ values.
+The calculation is given by:
+* We started with the *Total health care and social assistance receipts/revenue 2017* statistic given in the demographic data.
+We see this as a strong representation of the total amount spent on medical fees for 2017.
+* $\text{Health Care Costs per capita 2017} = \frac{\text{Total health care and social assistance receipts/revenue 2017}}{\text{2017 Population}}$
+* The Health Care Costs per capita 2017 was then inflated to represent the Health Care per Capita in 2020 Ꝕ.
+* $\text{Medical Cost for Injury 2020} = \text{assumed length of injury recovery} \times \text{Health Care Costs per Capita 2020}$.

+**Workers Compensation for Injury Costs**:
+This was estimated as a cost per injury in 2020 Ꝕ values.
+The calculation is given by:
+* Starting with the *Prior Year per Capita Income* statistic given in the demographic data.
+It was assumed that this was referring to the 2022 per Capita Income.
+* This value was then deflated to 2020 Ꝕs.
+* $\text{Workers Compensation Cost for Injury 2020} = \text{Assumed length of injury recovery} \times \text{2020 per Capita Income}$.

 ## **Relocation Model**